William M. Quinn, M.S.A.T., C.P.A., C.G.M.A., Director of Internal Audit

 Liaison Responsibilities-Auditors of Public Accounts/State Comptroller's Office

-The Auditors of Public Accounts and the Policy Services Unit of the Comptrollers Office perform regular audits of the Department's business practices, policies and procedures.
-Liaison responsibilities include coordinating informational requests, represent the Department during entrance/exit conferences and provide written responses to audit findings.
+The Auditors of Public Accounts and the Comptrollers Office perform regular audits of the Department's business practices, policies and procedures.
+Liaison responsibilities include coordinating informational requests, representing the Department during entrance/exit conferences and provide written responses to audit findings.
 In addition, follow-ups are done with Department auditees to review corrective action plans implemented as a result of audit recommendations made.